Smith scores 2 as Golden Knights beat Coyotes 7-4

 Smith notched his second goal of the game to stop the bleeding, briefly, when he beat Prosvetov top shelf, far side to push Vegas’ lead back to a short-lived three goals.
 Bunting answered 15 seconds later when he drew Lehner away from the net, waited for an opening, and beat him with an open look.

+“We were falling asleep a little bit and weren’t sticking to our game,” Smith added.
+“We’re gonna have to play 60 minutes to put teams away.”

-Pacioretty’s empty-net goal iced the game.
+Pacioretty’s empty-net goal iced the game, the 299th of his career.

+“You’re disappointed because you don’t walk out feeling how you should,” Vegas coach Peter DeBoer said.
+“You should walk out feeling great about that game.
+We should’ve known they were going to be pushing toward the end.
+We got away with it.”

 UP NEXT